jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   protocol until the end of the battle round.
 Units that are In Disarray are not affected by Command Protocols unless otherwise stated.

+  ### Dynastic Advisors:
+  For each NOBLE included in a detachment, one CRYPTEK can be included in that detachment without taking up an additional Battlefield Role slot.

   ### Cold Hard Logic:
   This unit ignores the effects of "Panicking" and is never considered to have this status.
 However, if this unit would receive this status as a result of a failed Morale test, do the following: